 Note: the following text is originally written in English, in other languages is an automatic translation

 As the place where Romulus legendarily founded Rome, the Palatine Hill is a great place to start your visit to Rome.
 There’s a good practical reason too; the Colosseum is probably somewhere near the top of your list of things to see in the city, and it is included on the same ticket as the Palatine and the Roman Forum.
-Plus the lines at the Palatine ticket office on the Via di San Gregorio are much shorter that those at the Colosseum, buy your ticket there and when you get to the Colosseum you can walk straight past the queues.
+Plus the lines at the Palatine ticket office on the Via di San Gregorio are much shorter than those at the Colosseum.
+Buy your ticket there and when you get to the Colosseum you can walk straight past the lines.

-As well as offering a peaceful break from the bustle of the city, its the red-brick ruins sitting picturesquely amid pine trees, the Palatine Hill offers a good view over the Circus Maximus.
-Site of Ben Hur style chariot races for some eleven centuries, the Circus is now a rather scrubby piece of land, favoured by dog walkers (and all that entails).
+As well as offering a peaceful break from the bustle of the city, it's the red-brick ruins sitting picturesquely amid pine trees, the Palatine Hill offers a good view over the Circus Maximus.
+Site of Ben-Hur style chariot races for some eleven centuries, the Circus is now a rather scrubby piece of land, favored by dog walkers (and all that entails).
 From down on the ground it is difficult to get an idea of what it must once have been like, but from up on the Palatine Hill (where the Emperors had their own private box) the scale is visible, but not the dog mess.

 Via dei Fori Imperiali and highlights of the Imperial Fora

 This street was razed through Medieval and Renaissance districts of the city by Mussolini in the 1930's, who originally named it the Road of Empire.
 It now bears the name of the Imperial Fora, the extensions to the Roman Forum added by assorted Emperors.
 Significant sections of the Imperial Fora are visible from the road, whilst others languish beneath the cobbles and the hurtling traffic.